joshliu14/Project_1.1/README.md

 FLUSH PRIVILEGES;
 ```

-Go to the root directory of this project and run the following command:
+Exit and go to the root directory of this project and run the following command:

 ```
 mysql -u root -p < schema_initialization.sql